kecman/view/PLAN.md

 - [Rendering] Alternate segment colours (two draw calls?)
 - [Rendering] Render normals using geometry shader
 - [UI/UX] Sweep drag for removing items from the scene?
+- [UI/UX] Click to copy point coordinate in {1.8e} format so that it can be used as a float literal in code
 - [UI/UX] Render vertex labels on top of other geometry always
 - [UI/UX] Option to render the cumulative vertex number for polyline soups and polygon inner/outer rings or polygon soups
 - [UI/UX] Options on what options to include in the vertex cycling